 - Level 2 elective

 - This is a continuing unit in the Korean language at a lower intermediate level.
 The unit offers further consolidation and improvement of students' skills in reading, writing, listening and speaking in Korean on a range of topics involving increased vocabulary, functions and situations using interactive activities and audiovisual materials; reading and writing skills through engaging with authentic learning materials; and a good understanding of the Korean language and culture.
 It also expands students' global perspective and acquisition of intercultural communication skills.

 - Students are able to (1) converse in Korean on everyday topics and express their own views with an intermediate understanding of Korean grammar and phonology; (2) apply written Korean language skills to compose intermediate-level passages for different purposes; (3) apply appropriate intermediate-level Korean language to selected cultural and social situations with a good understanding of Korean society and culture; (4) develop research skills using Korean through reading basic material relating to current affairs using appropriate reference works, where necessary; (5) with some guidance, design, analyse and present research project results in the format of a research essay in Korean; and (6) develop intermediate skills relevant to enquiry-based learning through comparative analysis of Korean language structure, in a contrastive mode with English, and through engaging with relevant resource materials (such as dictionaries and online resources) to solve problems of language form.
 Upon successful completion of this unit students achieve language proficiency equivalent to lower Level 2 on the TOPIK (Test of Proficiency in Korean) scale of proficiency.

-- Indicative assessments in this unit are as follows: (1) tests; (2) tutorial participation; and (3) oral research presentation.
+- Indicative assessments in this unit are as follows: (1) written report; (2) participation; and (3) oral assessment.
 Further information is available in the unit outline.

 - Unit Coordinator(s)